gamemann/gamemann/README.md

 Follow me on Twitter [@ChristianDeacon](https://twitter.com/ChristianDeacon)!
 I'm pushing forward multiple open source projects I believe many developers would be interested in.
 These projects will involve game and network development with a focus on modding support.
-Please see my projects below for more details 🙂
+See my projects below for more details 🙂

 ### Why Did You Follow Me?
 I **manually** follow users because I'm looking for projects to support and contribute to.
 I love reading code from others and contributing to the open source community.